ariter777/libcalculus/docs/analysis.rst

 Summary
 ~~~~~~~
-This method for the calculation of residues of complex functions.
+This method is used for the calculation of residues of complex functions.

 Examples
 ~~~~~~~~